jsauter/Battleship/README.md

 ##Architecture

-I approached this application like games I have worked on in the past.
+I approached this application like other games I have worked on in the past.
 There is an executable layer that runs a game engine in the layer below it.
 Game state is managed independently from the UI.

 Dependencies are injected in using the a IoC container.